-World Food Day Resource Package: Room at the Table
+World Food Day (October 16th) Worship Package: Room at the Table

 In this worship package, you will find resources to PRAY, GIVE, and ADVOCATE for an end to global hunger.
-Prayers, songs, litanies, stories, and other features including an all-age dramatic piece are all focused on the them of creating room at the table for people around the world who do not get enough to eat.
+Pefect for use on the Sunday following Thanksgiving in Canada (Sunday, October 15th), or any time!
+Prayers, songs, litanies, stories, and other features including an all-age dramatic piece are all focused on the theme of creating room at the table for people around the world who do not get enough to eat.

 Below are supplementary resources to the package: